ruhferrari/google-authenticator-api/README.md

 # Google Authenticator API

-This project works integrated to the Google Authenticator app and provides an authenticator API to read a qrcode or a secret and validates the token generate after the App consumption.
+This project works integrated with Google Authenticator app and provides an authentication API to read a qrcode or a secret and validate the token generate after the app input.

 ## Getting Started